Aksai Chin: The Johnson Line

 William Johnson, a civil servant with the Survey of India proposed the "Johnson Line" in 1865, which put Aksai Chin in Kashmir.
 This was the time of the Dungan revolt, when China did not control most of Xinjiang, so this line was never presented to the Chinese.
 Johnson presented this line to the Maharaja of Kashmir, who then claimed the 18,000 square kilometres contained within, and by some accounts territory further north as far as the Sanju Pass in the Kun Lun Mountains.
 The Maharajah of Kashmir constructed a fort at Shahidulla (modern-day Xaidulla), and had troops stationed there for some years to protect caravans.
 Eventually, most sources placed Shahidulla and the upper Karakash River firmly within the territory of Xinjiang (see accompanying map).
 According to Francis Younghusband, who explored the region in the late 1880s, there was only an abandoned fort and not one inhabited house at Shahidulla when he was there – it was just a convenient staging post and a convenient headquarters for the nomadic Kirghiz.
 The abandoned fort had apparently been built a few years earlier by the Kashmiris.
 In 1878 the Chinese had reconquered Xinjiang, and by 1890 they already had Shahidulla before the issue was decided.
 By 1892, China had erected boundary markers at Karakoram Pass.

-In 1897 a British military officer, Sir John Ardagh, proposed a boundary line along the crest of the Kun Lun Mountains north of the Yarkand River.
-At the time Britain was concerned at the danger of Russian expansion as China weakened, and Ardagh argued that his line was more defensible.
+In 1897, a British military officer, Sir John Ardagh, proposed a boundary line along the crest of the Kun Lun Mountains north of the Yarkand River.
+At that time, Britain was concerned about the danger of Russian expansion as China weakened, and Ardagh argued that his line was more defensible.
 The Ardagh line was effectively a modification of the Johnson line, and became known as the "Johnson-Ardagh Line".